 After letting the primer dry it’s time to get out the paint.
-We personally like to use a paint brush rather than a roller because we find that it’s easier to achieve a smooth finish, but it’s really personal preference.
-(We love our Purdy brushes – this is one that we used to paint the floor) Our room is also really quite small, so in our case a roller probably wouldn’t have speeded things up anyway.
+We personally like to use a paintbrush rather than a roller because we find that it’s easier to achieve a smooth finish, but it’s really personal preference.
+(We love our Purdy brushes – this is one that we used to paint the floor) Our room is also really quite small, so in our case, a roller probably wouldn’t have speeded things up anyway.

 5. And finally paint again.
 And again.
 And again!

 Depending on the coverage of your paint you’ll have to apply a few coats to achieve a solid coverage.
-All in all we applied six coats of paint (two primer and four thin coats of paint).
-Alternatively you could apply a thin coat of paint and have the texture of the wood show through.
+All in all, we applied six coats of paint (two primer and four thin coats of paint).
+Alternatively, you could apply a thin coat of paint and have the texture of the wood show through.
 We painted the floor with Farrow and Ball All White Floor Paint.

 Because we installed the new plywood floor on top of the existing floorboards, there’s a small threshold between the bedroom and the hallway floor.
-We purposely chose very thin plywood so that we wouldn’t end up with a step into the bedroom and because the difference is height is just a few millimetres, we didn’t bother to install a specific threshold.
+We purposely chose very thin plywood so that we wouldn’t end up with a step into the bedroom and because the difference in height is just a few millimetres, we didn’t bother to install a specific threshold.

 After painting the floor it was time to add the skirting boards.
-You could of course add the skirting before you paint the floor and paint everything at the same time.
-Our order of things was purely based on time scales and the rush of getting the floor painted before our guests arrived.
+You could, of course, add the skirting before you paint the floor and paint everything at the same time.
+Our order of things was purely based on timescales and the rush of getting the floor painted before our guests arrived.

-First we measured each wall and cut the length of skirting to size before adding the necessary angles at each end.
+First, we measured each wall and cut the length of skirting to size before adding the necessary angles at each end.
 Over the years, we’ve learned not to fuss too much about getting a perfectly mitred joint, as a bit of caulk can hide a multitude of sins – although it’s good to get it to fit as tightly as possible!

 To attach the skirting to the wall we used our nailer which made the process super quick and easy.
 This is definitely the method that we’d recommend.
 It worked much better than any glue we’ve ever used as the fixing is much stronger and you can push (and slightly bend) the skirting against the wall which is great if either the wall or the skirting are slightly bowed or uneven.
-When nailing the skirting into place, you of course have to watch out for any cables or pipes that may be in the wall behind it.
+When nailing the skirting into place you, of course, have to watch out for any cables or pipes that may be in the wall behind it.

 Adding the skirting obviously made a huge difference, but caulking the small gap between the skirting and the wall is really finished everything off.
 I guess it’s the difference between an okay looking or a more professional looking finish.